scaffold-eth/scaffold-eth/README.md

 The end goal of the project is to mimic the Ethereum 2.0 staking contract.
 The requirements are pretty simple:

-- allow anyone to stack ether and track their balance
+- allow anyone to stake ether and track their balance
-- if a time and stack amount deadline have reached don’t allow users to withdraw their fund (those found are used for a future project, like the Ethereum PoS)
+- if a time and stake amount deadline have reached don’t allow users to withdraw their funds (those found are used for a future project, like the Ethereum PoS)

 ## What are you going to learn?

-- Setup the scaffold-eth project
+- Setup the 🏗 Scaffold-Eth project
 - Write a Staking Contract
 - Call an external Contract
 - Create unit test for your Solidity Contract